AutoGraph guide¶

 list, otherwise an error will be reported.

-In-place JAX array assignments¶
+In-place JAX array updates¶

 To update array values when using JAX, the JAX syntax for array assignment